Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 -   And the final step is to keep the whole solution nugget packages versions updated and consolidated:

 -   Open Package Manager console, select ClustEncWebApi as a Default project and execute:

-> Update-Package
+Update-Package

-<span id="h.jsav71k7sn7s" class="anchor"><span id="_Toc452975504" class="anchor"></span></span>
-Local Deployment
+##Local Deployment

 Before we start the deployment the actual Azure Blob Storage credentials should be provided.
-Please follow instructions on how to create a new Storage account if you don’t have one already here: <https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/#create-a-storage-account>.
+Please follow instructions on how to create a new Storage account if you don't have one already here: <https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/#create-a-storage-account>.
 Please read this article about how to retrieve storage account key: <https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/#view-and-copy-storage-access-keys>.

 Visual Studio is able to do all of the behind-of-scene work in order to start a local cluster, to build and publish a Service Fabric application and running it.